clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 .. _mixer:

-Mixer
+Mixer tool
-#####
+##########

 The mixer tool is used to create a customized image based on |CL-ATTR|.
+This is known as a *mix*.
 Creating a custom mix provides a high degree of control and customization, but requires you to act as your own OSV.
-This guide covers the basic workflow of creating your own mix using the mixer tool and setting up a basic webserver to host your mix for downstream users.
+This guide covers the basic workflow of creating your own mix using the mixer tool and setting up a basic web server to host your mix for downstream users.

 Prerequisites
 *************